Student Loan Advice for Dentists

 There are more than 200,000 practicing dentists in the United States.
 After undergraduate prerequisites, dentists attend accredited dental schools to obtain a DDS or DDM degree.
 With an increased demand for dentists, younger dentists enter the industry at higher volumes than ever.

-After graduation, they’re faced with additional training and likely becoming an associate dentist with a practice owner looking to retire.
-With more than 40% of dentists being under age 45, quite a few dentists are carrying student loan balances.
+After graduation, they’re faced with additional training and likely becoming associate dentists with a practice owner looking to retire.
+With over 40% of dentists under 45, quite a few dentists have student loan balances.
 Therefore, obtaining loans for practice transitions can be difficult, and home purchases are often delayed.

 Income Demographics

-There is plenty of income disparity between dentists geographically and whether they choose a specialty.
+There is plenty of income disparity between dentists geographically and in terms of whether they choose a specialty.
 The average income for a general practitioner in the United States is around $200,000, while the average for a specialist is more than $320,000.

-Additionally, more than 60% of dentists are practice owners, leading to additional complexity as you try to make decisions about your student loans.
+Additionally, more than 60% of dentists are practice owners, leading to additional complexity as you decide about your student loans.
 The variables to determine your student loan repayment strategies work best when tailored to your income and employment status (self-employed vs. an associate in another practice).

 There’s no one-size-fits-all, but this article will dive into common scenarios for dentists.